oblinger/HookAnchorApp/RR/CV/CV Alg/Yolo.md

+Yolo
+-??-
+You-Only-Look-Once
+- Many version with many different kinds of algs

 Detection of bounding within single.
 - Lower processing time because it is single pass.  both detection and recognition in one pass.
 - different anchors.  makes grid using reference sizes of images you want to detect.

-- Trains a per-pixel classifier
+- Trains a test per-pixel classifier
 - Trains bounding coordinates of a box

 - [Yolo-v7](https://arxiv.org/abs/2207.02696) -